JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-This interface provides information about the currently built plugin.
+Provides information about the currently built plugin.

 It resolves and parses the final <path>plugin.xml</path> descriptor file, making its details easily accessible.